15 Best Fall Prevention Balance Exercises for Seniors

 Heel raises are a great exercise for strengthening your lower legs and ankles.
 They target your calf muscles, helping you balance better and preventing falls.

 Doing heel raises works many muscles important for staying stable.
 It focuses on strengthening your calf muscles.
-This is key for better movement and balance.
+This is vital for better movement and balance.

-- Targets key muscle groups in lower legs
+• Targets important muscle groups in lower legs

 To do heel raises right, stand near a chair or wall for support.
 Slowly rise onto your toes, lifting your heels off the ground.
 Hold for a bit, then lower back down.
 Do 10-15 reps per set.